kamathhrishi/kamathhrishi1.github.io/_posts/2020-11-08-Machine Learning-zsl.md

 layout: posts
 ---

 <p style="text-align:justify">In conventional machine learning we train an algorithm on data/classes pairs (supervised learning) or train an algorithm only on raw data(Unsupervised learning) and make predictions.
-But , can we possible train an algorihtm to make the right predictions on class of data its never seen before.
+But , can we possible train an algorihtm to make the right predictions on class of data its never seen before?
-It is quite possible , the specific technique is called zero shot learning.</p>
+Quite possible , the specific technique is called zero shot learning.</p>

 <p>In this blogpost I would like to cover what zero shot learning is , its working and limitations.</p>